Posted on

 Practical Walkthrough

-Let’s see how this works.
-For demonstrating this, I will be using a Vulhub lab to setup a vulnerable instance of heartbleed as shown below.
+Let’s see how this works practically.
+For demonstrating this, I will be using a Vulhub lab shown in our Hacking Labs to setup a vulnerable instance of Heartbleed as shown below.

 I set the IP address and execute the module.